jlduan/fba/docs/tutorials/cell_hashing/PRJNA423077/tutorial.rst

 Demultiplexing
 --------------

 Cells are classified based on feature count matrix.
-The method 1 is implemented based on the method described in `Stoeckius, M., et al. (2018)`_ with some modifications.
+Demultiplexing method 1 is implemented based on the method described in `Stoeckius, M., et al. (2018)`_ with some modifications.
 A cell identity matrix is generated in the output directory: 0 means negative, 1 means positive.
 Use ``-q`` to set the quantile threshold for demulitplexing.
 Set ``-v`` to enable generating visualization plots.

 .. _`Stoeckius, M., et al. (2018)`: https://doi.org/10.1186/s13059-018-1603-1